peterjc/thapbi-pict/CONTRIBUTING.rst

     $ cp database/ITS1_DB.sqlite thapbi_pict/ITS1_DB.sqlite
     $ chmod a-w thapbi_pict/ITS1_DB.sqlite

-Assuming your default Python is at least version 3.8, to install the tool and automatically get our Python dependencies:
+Assuming your default Python is at recent enough, to install the tool and automatically get our Python dependencies:

 .. code:: console